 - They like to boost their energy by doing different activities, playing games and doing exercise.

-- They need the best companion who would be active enough and don’t leave him for a long period, which reshapes him into a fierce dog.
+- They need the best companion who would be active enough and don’t leave him for an extended period, which reshapes him into a fierce dog.

 - At the younger age when they are puppies, German Shepherds should be well-socialized which help them to become a sophisticated pet.
-Daily trips for the GSD to the dog park is a good source to interact appropriately with other breeds and fellows.
+Daily trips for the GSD to the dog park is an excellent source to interact appropriately with other breeds and fellows.

 - At the age of 8-weeks, they are intelligent enough for Obedience training which could keep it socialized and well-aware about surroundings.
 That’s the golden time for him to pick up and follow on commands quickly.